SungjunCho/PCAP-Analyzer/README.md

 This tool does not replace detection engineers, but assists in accelerating the initial rule drafting process.

+📦 What is app.py?
+app.py is the main file that runs your web application.
+Think of it as the engine or control tower of your project.

+Here’s what it typically does in simple terms:

+Starts the Web Server: It contains the code that tells your computer to turn into a mini web server, ready to listen for visitors.

+Handles Requests: When someone visits your app's URL (like http://127.0.0.1:5000), app.py decides what to do.
+For example:

+If they go to the homepage (/), it might show them a welcome message.

+If they submit a form, it might process that information.

+Runs the Logic: It holds the main instructions (the "brain") of your app.
+It can calculate things, talk to a database, or use other files (like HTML templates) to build a webpage to show the user.

+In short, when you run the command python app.py in your terminal, you are starting your entire web application.

 🚀 Key Features

 1️⃣ PCAP Upload & Full Payload Extraction